cinch-project/docs/concepts/dsn.md

 | sslkey          | (empty) | path to private key for client certificate |

 {: .note }
-These parameters are ignored when used with a Filesystem or SQLite driver: `driver=fs` or `driver=sqlite`.
+These parameters are ignored when used with a Filesystem or SQLite adapter: `adapter=fs` or `adapter=sqlite`.